atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

 #### Key

-A key in the atProtocol can be formed by using any alphanumeric and special characters (UTF-8) excluding "@", ":" and a white space (" ").
+A key in the Atsign Protocol can be formed by using any alphanumeric and special characters (UTF-8) excluding "@", ":" and a white space (" ").
 A key in an atServer can be any of the following 5 types: